WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### removalPromptExists

-Returns an action object used in signalling that a removal prompt display mechanism is available.
+Returns an action object used in signalling that a removal prompt display mechanism is available or unavailable.

+_Parameters_

+-   _exists_ `boolean`: Whether a prompt display mechanism exists.

 _Returns_